 The characters and designs on this memorial were sandblasted.

-Two etching methods can be employed in place of, or supplementary to, sandblasted words and designs.
-After sandblasting is complete, etching can add personalized designs to the memorial.
-Or, the entire memorial can be etched in certain situations.
+Two etching methods can be employed in place of, or supplementary to, sandblasted designs.
+After sandblasting is complete, etching can add personalized designs, photos or landscape art to the memorial.

 Hand Etching